 Sharing is Caring

-Kabul, capital of Afghanistan, is likely to be left in darkness because the Taliban rulers have not yet paid countries that supply them with electricity.
+Kabul power outage was caused by the Taliban rulers failure to pay countries that supply them with electricity.
 There is also a likelihood that the government has not resumed collection of money from the citizens who use the electricity.

 Afghanistan imports electricity from Tajikistan, Uzbekistan, and Turkmenistan.
 These countries are responsible for supplying 50% of Afghanistan’s power consumption.
 Iran supplies electric power to Western Afghanistan.
 Afghanistan produces its own electricity mainly from hydro-power stations but production this year has been negatively affected by drought.